 Follow the course as an independent candidate or as part of your Delta Diploma

 No special equipment is necessary to follow the course on Moodle and candidates do not need to download any programmes.
-They are required to participate in any webinars their tutor organises and for this a fast internet connection and a headset are needed – a webcam is not obligatory but enhances contact amongst participants and course tutor.
+They are required to participate in webinars their tutor organises and for this a fast internet connection and a headset are needed – a webcam is not obligatory but desirable as it enhances contact amongst participants and course tutor.

 Candidates for this specialism will be given access to the CELT Athens DELTA wiki where they will be able to find some related reading but they should also be prepared to purchase some books themselves, especially if they do not have access to the CELT Athens library.